daniel-tanaka-x/bitcoin_piggybank/README.md

 - Waveshare 2.13inch E-Ink display HAT for Raspberry Pi: https://www.waveshare.com/2.13inch-e-paper-hat.htm
 - microSD card 4GB or more [use Raspberry Pi OS Lite (32-bit)]
 - Raspberry Pi Charger and/or mobile battery for Raspberry Pi (I use mobile battery named [UPS-Lite V1.2 Power Board + Battery])
+- Mobile, PC or HWW to make a seed and generate a HD BIP89 zpub string.

 Unfortunately, I have no skills to create 3D models for this project.
 So there is no cases for it.
 I'm sorry.